Missions and Operations

 Operation Liberty

 Operation Liberty is the great failed attempt to retake New York with conventional military force.
-It is built on the hope that the Variants can be drawn.
+It is built on the hope that the Variants can be drawn out, bombed, and cleared from the city.
+Instead, the operation proves that the enemy has already adapted beyond the assumptions guiding the attack.

 Overview